How are new pilot credit proposals evaluated?

 - Pilot credits that give points for the use of a single product will not be approved.

-If the PCLWG chooses to continue the review process, they will identify one or more addition committees to conduct reviews of the pilot credit proposal.
-Any of these committees can recommend that the pilot credit proposal be edited, or not be considered for further review.
-As this process proceeds, USGBC staff will again be in touch with the proposal’s authors to update them on the status of the credit and/or have any committee recommendations incorporated into a new draft.
+Any of these committees can recommend that the pilot credit proposal be edited or not be considered for further review.
+As this process proceeds, USGBC staff will again contact the proposal’s authors to update them on the status of the credit and/or have any committee recommendations incorporated into a new draft.

 If approved by the LSC, the pilot credit will be posted within one month and will remain open to project teams for at least one year.